GarrettS/Singular-Health/README.md

 # Singular Health
 Health Records Management Platform

 ## Thesis:
 Patient health belongs to the patient.
-Doctors are service providers, not authorities.
+Doctors are service providers, not authorities, not managers of patients.

-Problems:
+## Problems:
 * Health records management is difficult and expensive for providers.

 * The referral process is inconvenient for providers and patients.

+* Medical records are transmitted insecurely.
+Providers and patients usually prefer the patient to send information via email, in violation of HIPAA.

 * Maintaining copies of diagnostics, referrals, and prescriptions is inconvenient and lossy.